jopemachine-arvis/arvish/readme.md

 Arvish uses [arvis-notifier](https://github.com/jopemachine/arvis-notifier) in the background to show a notification when an extension update is available.

-Tip: If you don't want to use notification in your extension, add `arvish.updateNotification` to `false` in `package.json` like below.
+Tip: If you think you don't need to use notification in your extension, add `arvish.updateNotification` to `false` in `package.json` like below.

 ```json
 {